Getting started

 3. Run verify

 From a project root, run veln verify -dir . (or your chosen directory).
 Read the result in the terminal — that is the primary enforcement surface.
-Use --json when you need machine-readable output for scripts.
+Use -json when you need machine-readable output for scripts, or -markdown for a PR-comment-ready report.